brooklynrail/brooklynrail-platform/content/events/2023/06/isaac-julien-what-freedom-is-to-me.md

 ---
 title: "Isaac Julien: What Freedom Is To Me"
-deck: "Featuring Julien and Toby Kamps "
+deck: Featuring Julien and Toby Kamps, with JJJJerome Ellis
 summary: "Artist Isaac Julien joins Rail Editor-at-Large Toby Kamps for a conversation.
-We conclude with a poetry reading. "
+We conclude with a poetry reading by JJJJerome Ellis. "
 people:
   - person: isaac-julien
   - person: toby-kamps